cmhopehill/cmhopehill/README.md

 - 👀 I’m interested in Coding for Good, Data Science, and Sports Analytics.
 - 🌱 I’m currently learning Data Science at General Assembly
 - 💞️ I’m looking to collaborate on projects that have a positive impact and aim to improve our world.
-- 📫 How to reach me cmhopehill@gmail.com also at linkedin/cmhopehill
+- 📫 How to reach me cmhopehill@gmail.com
+- 📫 Feel free to reach outh at linkedin/cmhopehill as well

 <!---
 cmhopehill/cmhopehill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.